MUSIC 3342 (#35151)

 Since its inception in the 1600s, opera has used an extraordinary range of artistic elements to create dramatic visual and sonic performances: larger-than-life costumes, set, dance, orchestra, poetry, mythology, allegory, vocal virtuosity and artistry.
 Opera has served as both the popular music of its day - with superstar performers and sometimes scandalous commentary on society - and as elite intellectual practice, embodying heady artistic forms and philosophies.

 The course will study operas from the 17th century to the present.
 The focus will be the European operatic tradition, with some comparisons to musical/dramatic genres around the world.
-Participants will consider opera as both an artistic expression and a social force, analyzing music and drama as well as representations of race, nationality, class and gender.
+Participants will consider opera as both an artistic expression and a social force, analyzing music and drama as well as ethnic representations, nationality, class and gender.